SigmaEval/SigmaEval/README.md

 test_suite = [scenario_1, scenario_2]
 all_results = await sigma_eval.evaluate(test_suite, app_handler)

-# all_results will be a list of EvaluationResult objects
+# all_results will be a list of ScenarioTestResult objects
 for result in all_results:
     print(result)
 ```